MCP Server (Legacy Version)¶

 - The MCP Server service provides capability integration using the MCP standard protocol.

 - The service uses the Guance API Key for authentication.
-The workspace for the request is determined by the workspace associated with the
+The workspace to which the request belongs is determined by the workspace associated with the

 DF-API-KEY. - The service uniformly exposes tool capabilities to AI clients, with consistent calling methods, facilitating reuse across different models and clients.

-- The service's return structure and tool capabilities are designed around the actual business scenarios of Guance, making them suitable for querying, analysis, retrieval, and management tasks.
+- The service's return structure and tool capabilities are designed around the actual business scenarios of Guance, suitable for querying, analysis, retrieval, and management tasks.

 Integration Methods